orientechnologies/orientdb-docs/Troubleshooting-Java.md

 ## Run in OSGi context

 (by Raman Gupta)
-OrientDB uses [ServiceRegistry](http://docs.oracle.com/javase/1.4.2/docs/api/javax/imageio/spi/ServiceRegistry.html) to load OIndexFactory and some OSGi container couldn't be happy with it.
+OrientDB uses [ServiceRegistry](http://docs.oracle.com/javase/7/docs/api/javax/imageio/spi/ServiceRegistry.html) to load OIndexFactory and some OSGi containers might not work with it.

-One solution is to set the TCCL so that the [ServiceRegistry](http://docs.oracle.com/javase/1.4.2/docs/api/javax/imageio/spi/ServiceRegistry.html) lookup works inside of osgi:
+One solution is to set the TCCL so that the [ServiceRegistry](http://docs.oracle.com/javase/7/docs/api/javax/imageio/spi/ServiceRegistry.html) lookup works inside of OSGi:
 ```java
 ODatabaseObjectTx db = null;
 ClassLoader origClassLoader = Thread.currentThread().getContextClassLoader();